Fullaxx/mumble-server/README.md

 The timeout setting will cause a periodic check of all clients \
 who haven't communicated with the server in this many seconds \
 causing zombie clients to be disconnected
-Note that this has no effect on idle clients or people who are AFK \
+This has no effect on idle clients or people who are AFK \
 It will only affect people who are already disconnected \
 and just haven't told the server
 ```